 Since 28 August 2007, when an amendment to the Nationality Act (Staatsangehörigkeitsgesetz), came into force, Germans no longer lose their German citizenship if they acquire citizenship of another EU member state or of Switzerland after that date.

 Hence there is no need in such cases to apply for permission to retain German nationality, as German nationality is automatically retained.

 However, “old cases” are not covered by this provision.
 Under Section 25 of the Nationality Act, anyone who acquired citizenship of another EU member state or Switzerland prior to 28 August 2007 without first having applied for a retention permit automatically lost their German citizenship.
 These persons can, under certain circumstances, apply for renaturalisation.

 If you wish to become a naturalised citizen of another country, for example the United Kingdom, and at the same time keep your German nationality, it is possible to apply for a retention permit.
+Fees apply, for details please refer to the website of the Federal Office of Administration - see info box below.
 The Federal Office of Administration (Bundesverwaltungsamt) in Cologne is responsible for issuing retention permits for Germans living abroad.
 Please submit your application through the German mission responsible for your area.